 Pesto-Tomato-Egg Penne Bake

-Whole wheat penne tossed in a light pesto-tomato sauce with softened onions and garlic, enriched with beaten eggs stirred through, then topped with a golden Gruyère crust and baked until set and bubbling.
+Whole wheat penne tossed in a light pesto-tomato sauce with softened onions and garlic, enriched with beaten eggs stirred through, then topped with a golden reduced-fat Gruyère crust and baked until set and bubbling.

 Ingredients